realJeremySun/first-web-game-lb4/blog/2019-04-24-building-an-online-game-with-loopback-4-pt2.md

 ```
 Then do the same thing for `patch /characters/{id}`, `put /characters/{id}`, and `del /characters/{id}` APIs.

-The [uuid](https://www.npmjs.com/package/uuid) will generate a 36 digits ID.
-But we still need to check if that ID already exsit.
-We will use keep all exsited IDs in memory so that we don't need to fetch them from database.
+The [uuid](https://www.npmjs.com/package/uuid) can generate 36 digits IDs.
+But we still need to check if that ID already exists.
+We will keep all existed IDs in memory so that we don't need to fetch them from database.

 LoopBack4 support in-memory database.
 There are two advantages to store our IDs in in-memory database: